ryusterakiba/ryusterakiba.github.io/_pages/about.md

 <p align="justify">

-The cat photos all around are of the sweet but also stupid sisters Mushu and Aria whom I lived with in college.
+The cat photos are of Mushu (Moosh) and Aria.

 </p>